Separation, Divorce, Committed Intimate Relationships

 Trailhead Mediation offers a range of services for parties navigating through a trial separation or the end of a long term relationship, including:

-• identifying goals
+• Identifying goals

-• creating interim arrangements
+• Creating interim arrangements

-• gathering and sharing financial information
+• Dathering and sharing financial information

-• making arrangements for children or other dependents
+• Making arrangements for children or other dependents

-• working collaboratively with experts (attorneys, career counselors, financial planners, tax professionals, etc.) on complex issues
+• Working collaboratively with experts (attorneys, career counselors, financial planners, tax professionals, etc.) on complex issues

 Parenting Plans